Scraping GitHub with Python and Proxies: A Practical Guide

 print(f"An error occurred while processing {repo['name']}: {e}")

-Integrating Evomi proxies into your Requests script is straightforward.
-You'll need your proxy credentials and the endpoint details.
-For Evomi's residential proxies, the format typically looks like this:
+Wiring Evomi proxies into Requests is a small addition.
+You need your proxy credentials and the endpoint.
+For Evomi residential proxies the format looks like this:

 # Replace with your actual Evomi username, password, and desired settings